SpaceX blasts off for world's first tourist trip into orbit | DW | 16.09.2021

 As of 00:50 UTC, the capsule was "officially in space," according to SpaceX.

-"Dragon will conduct two phasing burns to reach its cruising orbit of 575 km (357 miles) where the crew will spend the next three days orbiting planet Earth," the aerospace company tweeted.
+"Dragon will conduct two phasing burns to reach its cruising orbit of 575 km (357 miles) where the crew will spend the next three days orbiting planet Earth," the company wrote on Twitter.

 Among the passengers is Jared Isaacman, the billionaire founder of payment processing company Shift4 Payments.